What is Binge Eating Disorder?

-- Provide a safe, supportive place for carers to meet each month in a semi-structured environment which allows for both knowledge sharing and peer support
+- Provide a safe, supportive place for carers to meet in a semi-structured environment which allows for both knowledge sharing and peer support

 - Provide information and resources to assist parents and carers to understand eating disorders and their integrate role in recovery

 - Encourage empowerment of carers in their role in the recovery of the person with the eating disorder

 - Are run by trained volunteer carers, for carers

 When is the next strive Binge Eating Carer Support Group?

 21 September | 21 December

 The Support Group will run quarterly on the third Wednesday of the month at 8:00pm AEDT.

 The Zoom link is available to EDFA members logged into the website here.